christsven/H.E.A.T/factions/Estonian Land Forces.md

 ![Volvo C303](/factions/ressources/volvo-c303.excalidraw.png)

 A late 60s design with a high ground clearance used for a range of roles.
+The estonian military uses it as a troop transport or as a weapon platform.

 | Volvo Tgb| <img src="/factions/nato-symbols/blufor/wheeled-unarmed.excalidraw.png" align="right" alt="IFV" height=30 width=auto></img> |
 | :---- | ---- |